viant/endly/README.md

 ## Motivation

-This library was developed to enable simple automated declarative end to end functional testing.
+This library was developed to enable simple automated declarative end to end functional testing for web application developed in any language.

-Usually an application takes and input to produce some output.
-Most software would uses a system to run on it with some services like datastore (rdbms, key-value stores) for application meta data, or to process in the required by a business way.
-Other services used by an application can include caching layer or external API services.
-The typical application output could be data in datastore persisted by UI, logs produced by application, performance counters, or profile data based on used activity.
-Finally application needs to be build and deployed with the required service into a system in automated fashion to be tested.
-This framework provide end to end capability to test from system service preparation, building and deploying application to final verification that expected output has been produced.
+It addresses all aspect of testing automation namely:
+- Local or remote system preparation including all services required by the application.
+- Checking out the application code
+- Building and deploying the application as a separate process, or in the container.
+- Data preparation including RDBMS, or key/value store
+- Test use cases with HTTP, REST or selenium runner.
+- Verification of responses, data in datastores or log produced.

 <a name="Installation"></a>
 ## Installation